HolyBlackCat/quasi-msys2/README.md

 * Environment variables are set for `./configure` (GNU autotools) to do the right thing, without any extra flags.

+* Both Cmake and Autotools are made to think that we're performing a native build.

 * Certain wrappers are provided:

   * `win-clang` and `win-clang++` invoke your native Clang with the right flags for cross-compilation.
 If Clang is available, `$CC` and `$CXX` default to `win-clang` and `win-clang++`.